 from The Healing Promise of Qi (pages vii & 5)

-After reading a lot about what is Qi Gong you might want to do some little exercises right now!
+Now I hope you have a better picture of what is Qi Gong.
+And after reading a lot about it you might want to do some little exercises right now!
 Have a look at my collection of easy 5 minutes Qi Gong exercises and start right away!